Below is a diagram of the project teams workflow. Click to enlarge the image.

 Rufus Isaacs is a Professor and Extension Specialist at Michigan State University.
 Dr. Isaacs’ research focuses on the ecology and behavior of insects in perennial fruit crops.
 His research group studies insects that are pests, natural enemies, and pollinators within these agricultural systems and in the surrounding landscapes.
 Additionally, his applied research-extension program develops and implements insect management programs for small fruit industries.
 Dr. Isaacs is leading our research focused on reducing reliance on insecticides for SWD management.
 Dr. Isaacs will co-lead the insecticide resistance monitoring and management component of the project (Objective 4).

-Kay Kelsey is a Professor and Director of the Impact Evaluation Unit at University of Georgia.
-She is a renowned qualitative research methodologist and program evaluator with over 20 years of experience, has published over 200 peer-reviewed journal articles and has won over 30 national and international awards for outstanding achievements in the field of program evaluation.
+Kay Kelsey is a Professor and Evaluation Specialist at University of Florida.
+She is a renowned qualitative research methodologist and program evaluator with over 25 years of experience, has published over 200 peer-reviewed journal articles and has won over 31 national and international awards for outstanding achievements in the field of program evaluation.
 Dr. Kelsey will lead the evaluation of progress and socio-economic impact of this project (Objective 5.2).

 Greg Loeb is a Professor of Entomology at Cornell University with research and extension responsibilities for grape and small fruit crops.
 His research interests focus on how host plant traits and other environmental factors influence interactions between plants and their herbivores, and herbivores and natural enemies with the specific applied goal of developing novel approaches to pest management.
 His more applied research program focuses on the ecology and integrated control of specific arthropod pests of grapes and small fruit crops.
 In addition to providing input on the overall direction of the project, Dr. Loeb is working on several objectives including Implementation of best management practices in NY (objective 1), development of economic-based decision tools (objective 1), alternatives to insecticides with specific emphasis on testing approaches to manipulating SWD behavior (objective 3), and extending actionable management recommendations for NY growers (objective 5).